 FOUNDER & Designer of LOST FOREST

 Welcome to the Lost Forest.
 My name is Gillian Corcoran, and I am the designer, maker, flower preserver, photographer and daydreamer behind Lost Forest; a high-end eco-friendly jewellery line based in Dublin, Ireland.
 Since 2012, I have created a well renowned and much loved international brand that celebrates unique design with an organic and environmentally friendly process.
 I was the first business in Ireland to begin using a natural eco resin in my professional jewellery making, and I created a distinctive concept of preserving Irish nature within each piece.
 Unfortunately, many other businesses have tried to imitate both my style, unique terminology, descriptions and design concepts.
-However, they can never successfully re-create the quality and refinement of my work, and my authentic design process.
+However, they can never re-create the quality and refinement of my work, and my authentic design process.
+Lost Forest is the original and best Irish botanical jewellery.

 I have always been very creative from a young age.
 My imagination is where I would drift in and out of magical worlds.
 This is a trait I never let slip away and it still holds me in its grasp today.
 My stories and creations for Lost Forest are all products of these daily daydreams.
 My fascination with the natural world began early in my life.
 My Grandmother was a devoted gardener, and my weekend visits were often spent wandering through her never-ending secret garden, which showcased nearly every flower imaginable.